Y2kun/Tower-of-Hanoi/README.md

 # Tower of Hanoi
-This is a Towet of Hanoi Game I made in School.
+This is a Towet of Hanoi Game I made for School.

 # Features
+- Easy to Play
 - Tui
 - Color Mode
 - Unicode
-- Easy to Play
+- Autosolver (Iterativ)